jobizil/jobizil/README.md

 ### Hi there, I'm Job Ugbem - aka [jobizil]

 ### I'm a Developer and a Teacher!
-- 🌱 I’m currently fiddling arround with nodeJs to be a better server-side developer.
+- 🌱 I’m currently fiddling around with nodeJs to be a better server-side developer.
 - 👯 I’m looking to collaborate with awesome and mindful developers
 - 🥅 2020 Goals: Learn more and build more
 - ⚡ Fun fact: I love to play video games and listen to music.